fwmechanic/k_edit/README.md

 # Limitations

-K is a Win32 Console app with no mouse support (except the "scroll wheel" (or trackpad gestures which mimic scroll-wheel behaviors).
-The UI is fairly minimal.
+ * K is a Win32 Console app with no mouse support (except the "scroll wheel" (or trackpad gestures which mimic scroll-wheel behaviors).
+The UI is fairly minimal: there are no "pulldown menus" though primitive "pop-up menus" are used on a per-function basis.

-K has no "virtual memory" mechanism (as M did); edited files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process.
+ * K has no "virtual memory" mechanism (as M did); edited files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process.
 I get hit by this maybe once a year, and it's easy enough to head/tail/grep to chop a huge (usually some sort of log) file into manageable pieces.
 Also, the 64-bit version raises this ceiling considerably.

-K operates on ASCII files; is has no support for Unicode/MBCS/etc. content (it's a text-editor, not a word processor).
+ * K operates on ASCII files; is has no support for Unicode/MBCS/etc. content (it's a text-editor, not a word processor).
 Lately (very rarely) I get hit with problems related to non-ASCII filenames: when I download music, the names of file or dirs in the received package occasionally contain characters which have to be TRANSLATED into the charset that K uses.
 If I then construct a cmdline to rename said file/dir (a task I often perform with K), the command will fail because the filename (containing the translated character instead of the original character) will not exist.
 As with the "lack